BrianArradondo/Sales-Predictions/README.md

  ## Defining the causal patterns critical to sales is fundamental to success in business ##
 ---
-### Identifying the causal patterns and differentiating from the coincidental are critical to solving the business problem.
+### This Data is about identifying the causal patterns inside of grocery item store locations sales.
+It is about differentiating from the coincidental are critical to solving the business problem in order to build a Machine Learning Model based on the Data so the end user can build actionable models.
  ## "Data Dictionary"
 ![image](https://user-images.githubusercontent.com/126424848/233274674-36516c06-23a3-4af8-b1c6-7084fc832fb0.png)

 # Data has to be cleaned thoroughly and handled with discernment and precision otherwise the consequence is weak predictions and models without much value.

+##  This Data has 8,523 Rows of information sorted into 12 columns categories.
+**Each row represents specific information related to one feature, for example, one row shares the Item Weight.
+Another shares the Item Fat Content.
+Each row represents a different element of the items that comprise sales in our grocery Data.**

 **In preparation for Preprocessing to get data ready for Machine Learning the Data had to be:**
 - Loaded and verified
 - Duplicates must be dropped